moneymaker8990/Zen-Chess/zen-and-the-art-of-chess/docs/MARKETING_PLAYBOOK.md

 # 🚀 Zen Chess Marketing Playbook

-## Your Secret Weapon: The Tilt Guardian
+## Your Secret Weapon: The Inner Compass

-The Tilt Guardian is your **viral marketing hook**.
+The Inner Compass is your **viral marketing hook**.
 No other chess app has anything like it.

 ### Video Content Ideas (TikTok / YouTube Shorts / Instagram Reels)